ergs/fixie-documentation/usage.rst

       --creds-url FIXIE_CREDS_URL
                             Base URL for creds service, default is an empty string indicating service is provided locally (if available).
+      --data-url FIXIE_DATA_URL
+                            Base URL for data service, default is an empty string indicating service is provided locally (if available).
       --batch-url FIXIE_BATCH_URL
                             Base URL for batch service, default is an empty string indicating service is provided locally (if available).
-      --data-url FIXIE_DATA_URL
-                            Base URL for data service, default is an empty string indicating service is provided locally (if available).
       --creds-dir FIXIE_CREDS_DIR
                             Path to fixie credentials directory
       --queued-jobs-dir FIXIE_QUEUED_JOBS_DIR
                             Path to fixie queued jobs directory, must be distinct from other status directories
+      --canceled-jobs-dir FIXIE_CANCELED_JOBS_DIR
+                            Path to fixie canceled jobs directory, must be distinct from other status directories
+      --running-jobs-dir FIXIE_RUNNING_JOBS_DIR
+                            Path to fixie running jobs directory, must be distinct from other status directories
       --failed-jobs-dir FIXIE_FAILED_JOBS_DIR
                             Path to fixie failed jobs directory, must be distinct